udexon/PhosCloudless/IDSLP.md

 Phos stack machine shell (Smashlet) is a Forth like shell that can be implemented in all known programming languages, thus making it a universal script that can be deployed across all cloud computing platforms.
 Phos script simplifies and revolutionizes learning of programming and mathematics with a novel "one word at a time" approach based on Reverse Polish Notation, making programming and mathematics more accessible to a much greater and younger population.

-Shellet or Smashlet refers to a shell embedded within a program (hence the "-let" suffix) derived from the minimalist Forth architecture.
+Shellet or Smashlet refers to a shell embedded within a program (hence the "&ast;-let" suffix) derived from the minimalist Forth architecture.

 #### ID-less Messaging: Maximizing the Possibilities of Asymmetric Cryptography